Fine, Blue Fighting Boots

 She was happy about the crayon bonus, but felt a little depressed that she had spent most of her money.
 ‘Gee Nera, how come we didn’t have to haggle for your boots,’ she said, prodding him in the stomach.

 ‘I’m sorry Meah, I wasn’t thinking about the cost.
 I don’t normally have to worry about that sort of thing,’ Nera sniggered.

 Meah raised her hand and pointed at him.
 ‘What do you mean – that sort of thing?
 Do you think you’re some kind of a ponce of a Prince who never has to worry about anything?’

 Nera fingered the silver pendant around his neck and refused to say any more.

 ‘All we have left is one, lousy bronze coin.
 What we’ll get for that, I don’t know,’ Meah said.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Dallas SutherlandWrite a Review